Intr0nix/notes/learning_notes.md

 - place the shellcode right after the nop slide
 - shell will instantly close, so you have to do:
   **$ (python exploit.py ; cat) | program**

+- if you are not allowed to ret to the stack, you can ret to the ret itself and then when the ret is executed again, it will get the stack pointer from the stack, and use it for the instruction pointer so you will be able to jump to the stack again

+##### ret2libc

+- find the string **/bin/sh** with the command: **string -a -t x /lib/libc-\*.\*\*.\*.so | grep "/bin/sh"** (\* -> version number)
+- then add the offset to the starting addr to get the memory addr where the string is written
+- then write this address to the stack, so it will used for the instruction pointer after the ret
+- remember to use **$ (python exploit.py ; cat) | program** if needed